History Of Public Footwear

 People from both cities and rural areas began to use shoes or slippers daily.

-In the late 1800s, going publicly barefoot quickly associated with poverty or informality, especially in the West.
+In the late 1800s, going publicly barefoot was quickly associated with poverty or informality, especially in the West.

-Sneakers, slippers, shoes and sandals became a stylish statement.
+Sneakers, slippers, shoes, and sandals became a stylish statement.

-The global brand (Nike, Adidas, Bata, etc.) made shoes a part of everyday life - everywhere.
+The global brand (Nike, Adidas, Bata, etc.) made shoes a part of everyday life, everywhere.

-In most countries today it is ideal to wear shoes publicly:
+In most countries today, it is ideal to wear shoes publicly:

-Cleanliness, safety or dress code requires shoes or sandals in most public places.
+Cleanliness, safety, or dress code requires shoes or sandals in most public places.

 Public barefoot is now rare and is often discouraged, except for specific cultures or events.